 Setting service.name and host.name

 The minimum config above does not populate OTLP resource attributes.
-Fluent Bit’s opentelemetry output has no resource-attributes parameter — the upstream plugin treats every record-level field as an OTLP log-record attribute, not a resource attribute.
-The result is that rows show up under (unknown service) in the Rootprint service filter, and host.name is empty.
+Fluent Bit’s opentelemetry output has no resource-attributes parameter.
+The upstream plugin treats every record-level field as an OTLP log-record attribute, not a resource attribute.
+Rows then show up under (unknown service) in the Rootprint service filter, and host.name is empty.

 To fix this, add a record_modifier filter that injects the fields.
 Insert this [FILTER] block between [INPUT] and [OUTPUT]: